agrim123/gatekeeper/README.md

 ### Future prospects

-Gatekeeper is not limited to only providing shell access, it can used to run deploy commands, as a proxy intermediary, currently the config is entirely file based but can be extended to a database for easy updates and more observability, can be used to run restricted commands on the local system which otherwise unprivileged user cannot run and many more.
+Gatekeeper is not limited to only providing shell access, it can be used to run deploy commands, as a proxy intermediary, currently, the config is entirely file-based but can be extended to a database for easy updates and more observability, can be used to run restricted commands on the local system which otherwise unprivileged user cannot run and many more.

 ## TODO